clearlinux/clear-linux-documentation/source/ciao-cluster-setup.rst

 ciao-controller
 ~~~~~~~~~~~~~~~

-Important!
-DO NOT START CIAO-CONTROLLER YET!
-It must only be started after a network
+**Important: Do not start the ciao controller just yet!** It should only
-node is connected to the scheduler or else workloads may fail to start.
+be started after a network node is connected to the scheduler; otherwise
-This restriction will be adressed once `Ciao issue #12 <https://github.com/01org/ciao/issues/12>`__
+workloads may fail to start.
+This restriction will be adressed once
-is closed.
+`ciao issue #12`_ is closed.

 Compute node setup
 ------------------